1) Post-operative processes after the Suprapubic Uterine Suspension

 2) Post-operative care instructions at home after the Suprapubic Uterine Suspension

-After 2-3 days of the Suprapubic Uterine Suspension, you are allowed to take a quick shower to avoid the water get in to the surgical wound, which may potentially cause infection.
+- After 2-3 days of the surgery, you are allowed to take a quick shower to avoid the water get in to the surgical wound, which may potentially cause infection.

-Within the first 3-5 days after the Suprapubic Uterine Suspension, you should take a rest (refrain from work) and be still to enable the wound to heal faster, and have little movement as possible to avoid wound disruption.
+- Within the first 3-5 days after the surgery, you should take a rest (refrain from work) and be still to enable the wound to heal faster, and have little movement as possible to avoid wound disruption.

-After the Suprapubic Uterine Suspension, you may experience itching or green-curd like discharge as a result of vaginal fungal infection, possibly following taking antibiotic to avoid post-operative infection, and needing anti-fungal medication or suppository.
+- After the surgery, you may experience itching or green-curd like discharge as a result of vaginal fungal infection, possibly following taking antibiotic to avoid post-operative infection, and needing anti-fungal medication or suppository.

 3) Recovery period after the Suprapubic Uterine Suspension

-Within the first 2 weeks after the Suprapubic Uterine Suspension, tissues are beginning to produce and form new blood capillaries, and the surgical wound are expected to start healing.
+- Within the first 2 weeks after the suegery, tissues are beginning to produce and form new blood capillaries, and the surgical wound are expected to start healing.
 You may start your daily activities gradually.

-After the first 2 weeks to 4 weeks after the Suprapubic Uterine Suspension, the surgical wound is expected to heal appropriately, you may start your usual activities gradually.
+- After the first 2 weeks to 4 weeks after the surgery, the surgical wound is expected to heal appropriately, you may start your usual activities gradually.
 Strenuous physical activities should be limited.